Meet us at BUDMA fair in Poznan, Poland 1–4 February, 2022.

 Timber construction is beneficial for both people and the environment, but maintaining the growth, competitiveness and competencies requires close cooperation between the authorities, developers, designers, builders and the construction industry both locally and internationally.

 Keep on track about fire safety of wood products.
-Our monthly newsletter provides you the latest ideas and solutions.
+Our newsletter provides you with the latest ideas and solutions.